robbee72/One/README.md

 There is also a special built-in environment variable called `NODE_ENV`.
 You can read it from `process.env.NODE_ENV`.
 When you run `npm start`, it is always equal to `'development'`, when you run `npm test` it is always equal to `'test'`, and when you run `npm run build` to make a production bundle, it is always equal to `'production'`. **You cannot override `NODE_ENV` manually.** This prevents developers from accidentally deploying a slow development build to production.

-These environment variables can be useful for displaying information conditionally based on where the project is deployed or consuming sensitive data that lives outside of version control.
+These environment variables can be useful for displaying information conditionally based on where the product is deployed or consuming sensitive data that lives outside of version control.

 First, you need to have environment variables defined.
 For example, let’s say you wanted to consume a secret defined